ms-iot/content/en-US/Samples/WiFiConnector.md

 }
 {% endhighlight %}

-### Connecting to a WiFi network
+### Connecting to a Wi-Fi network

-When a WiFi network is selected from the ones displayed, we need to determine if we want to collect the password credential.
-The WiFi network authentication type is what we need to determine that:
+When a Wi-Fi network is selected from the ones displayed, we need to determine if we want to collect the password credential.
+The Wi-Fi network authentication type is what we need to determine that:

 {% highlight C# %}
 // Only show the password box if needed